 Save the Rhino Trust's mounted patrol team covers an area of 7,520 km².

-Save the Rhino Trust Namibia works closely with the Save the Rhino International in the UK, which supports a number of rhino conservation programmes in both Africa and Asia.
+Save the Rhino Trust Namibia (SRT) works closely with Save the Rhino International in the UK, which supports a number of rhino conservation programmes in both Africa and Asia.

 Other SRT activities include assistance to MET during translocation operations of desert-adapted black rhino into their former habitat to establish meta-populations, and to ensure the survival and growth of the species.
 Collaboration is fundamental to SRT success and part of their effort focuses on building up knowledge, understanding and skills within partner organizations – including communities, tour operators, government and the international community.
-An incentive-based training programme in certain conservancies providescommunity game guards with theoretical and practical training as well as field equipment, uniforms, transport as well as incentive bonuses.
+An incentive-based training programme in certain conservancies provides community game guards with theoretical and practical training as well as field equipment, uniforms and transport – as well as incentive bonuses.
 A further activity involves presentation of scene-of-the-crime training courses to rhino stakeholders in the area.

-Guests at the Desert Rhino Camp can enjoy a unique rhino tracking experience with SRT trackers, leaving camp in a 4x4 vehicle to search for the rhinos, before getting closer on foot – although not too close!
+Guests at Desert Rhino Camp can enjoy a unique rhino-tracking experience with SRT trackers, leaving camp in a 4x4 vehicle to search for the rhinos, before getting closer on foot – although not too close!

 This provides essential and much-needed veterinary care for Save the Rhino's animals.
 The remoteness of Save the Rhino's location makes getting a veterinarian to site a costly exercise.
 Their pack animals are crucial to patrolling in an area that was previously known to be a poaching hotspot and it is imperative that they are regularly checked and treated by a veterinarian so that they continue to be strong and healthy and provide a reliable form of four-legged transport into areas that cannot be accessed by vehicle.